cables-gl/cables_dev/docs/install.md

 * pulls `master` for all repostiories
 * runs `npm` to build all the repositories
 * on live: run `pm2 restart all` afterwards!

+### update_ops.sh

+* updates patchops/userops/teamops/extensionops
+* repositories need to be checked out to cables/src/ops/users, cables/ops/teams, ...
+* pulls `master` and `main` for all repostiories
+* runs `npm run opdocs` in cables_api to refresh caches